sanketjo96/tech-studies/README.md

          -  One zone - Infrequent access but data stored in single AZ (so less disaster coverage).
 Can store re-creatable and IA data (min 30 days duration)
          -  Glacier instant retrieval - Long-lived archived data with access may be once in qurater
          -  Intelligent tiering - OPtimized cost as behind the screen aws sense your accessing model and move your objects to frequent/infrequest access.
+      -  S3 Life cycle management - AWS is providing a another automatic way if you want to distribute object across diffrent access classes.
+This will save manual effort.
+Example - Moving objects accessed before 30 days to IA

    - Data consistancy
      - Read after write (new object) - You can retrive data object right away.
      - Overwrites using PUTS - A subsequant read might return old data so eventually consistant.

    - Performance
       - Multipart data upload
       - Transfer from edge locations

    - Security
       - Encryption
          - Server side